-Burma’s former capital of Mandalay has no shortage of things to keep you busy, but one of my favourites was to simply disappear into the bustle of people on U Bein bridge and watch the sun fade over the water.
-In my few days exploring Mandalay, I came to the bridge for 3 sunsets and each was spectacular.
+Myanmar’s former capital of Mandalay has no shortage of things to keep you busy, but one of my favourites was to simply disappear into the bustle of people on the iconic U Bein bridge and watch the sun fade over the water.
+In my few days exploring Mandalay, I came to the bridge for three sunsets and each was spectacular.

 Easily one of Burma’s most photographed sights, U Bein is a teak bridge stretching close to 1200 meters across Taungthaman Lake.
 While busy throughout the day, it sees the most activity at dusk: fishermen in the still waters, monks streaming crimson from one end to the other, Burmese biking from shore to shore on their way home from work.
 I loved standing to the side and watching the world go by, a world I’ll never be a part of but one that left me wide-eyed and smiling.

 Small resting areas dot the bridge and squeezing to the end of them allow for a different photo vantage point.

 Kids playing on the shores of Taungthaman Lake, with fishermen in the distance.

 Beautiful gnarled tamarind trees on the shores of the lake.

 One of the negatives to visiting U Bein bridge are the many women with tiny wooden cages filled with baby owls. “$1 and I will let it go!” they exclaim, pushing the cage toward you.
 My guide would shake his head, explaining that the aim was to free something caged and (for Buddhists) thus make merit.
 As he told it, the owls were trained to come right back into the cage, allowing the next person to pay up for the same release.